Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 All information is obtained through public records and is updated annually after the firms’ form ADV filing.
 This list may include firms that have a business relationship with SmartAsset, in which SmartAsset is compensated for lead referrals.
 Such relationships have no impact on our rankings, and firms are included and ranked based strictly on the above criteria.
 SmartAsset is not a client of the aforementioned firms, and did not receive compensation for including any of the firms on the aforementioned list.

+With billions in assets under management (AUM), and the most on this list, HB Wealth is one of the top-rated financial advisor in Atlanta.
 This fee-only firm has many financially certified advisors on staff, including a number of Certified Financial Planners™ (CFPs®), certified public accountants (CPAs), and chartered financial analysts (CFAs), among others.

 The firm has an internal investments team responsible for providing updates on each asset class and the issues affecting portfolios.
 While the firm’s portfolios include traditional investments in each asset class, it uses a wide range of investments including mutual funds, ETFs, exchange traded notes (ETNs), bonds, stocks, hedge funds, private equity funds, real estate funds, natural resources funds and structured notes.